Application accessibility statement in line with Public Sector Body (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018

 - A notebook document page zooms to about 400% before adding a horizontal scroll bar and requiring scrolling

-- Both operate on a mobile phone without a horizontal scroll bar
+- [tree good, nb-doc good] Both operate on a mobile phone without a horizontal scroll bar

 - 2.1.2 - No Keyboard Trap